scherroman/mugen/README.md

 Built with [essentia](https://github.com/MTG/essentia) audio analysis, [moviepy](https://github.com/Zulko/moviepy) Python video editing, and [tesseract](https://github.com/tesseract-ocr/tesseract) OCR

+Use it to brainstorm AMVs, montages, what have you

 ## Strategy

 1 - Provide an audio file and a set of video files.